iuctil/disasterprofile/public/content/about.md

 If you have any comments/questions, or if you find this website useful, we'd like to hear from you.
 Please contact at [ctil@iu.edu](mailtil:ctil@iu.edu).

+# Privacy

+We store user profile queries on our database to analyze user activity.
+We do not sell/share this information with any 3rd party entities.